katherinerbanis/CMPSC467_Project1/Project Report.md

 **Explanation**

 The **combined maximum gain** refers to the period where **both Microsoft and Apple** together experienced the highest overall increase in stock prices.
-This gain is calculated by summing the proce changes for both stocks during this period.
+This gain is calculated by summing the price changes for both stocks during this period.

 The maximum combined gain occured betwen **August 25, 2015** and **July 10, 2024**.
 During this time, both stocks contributed a total gain of approximately **632.82**.